ibouazizi/webplayer/README.md

 progress towards implementation and demo software for MPEG-I SD support in THREE.js.

-- 'main' branch for latest changes.
+- 'main' branch for latest changes and project demo
-- 'template' branch for full project template.
-- 'simple' branch for stripped-down template
 - 'HTMLMediaElement' branch for implementation that uses HTMLMediaElement API for audio/video playback.

 ### Demo: